About

 My research explores questions about standards of evidence and their connections to opinion dynamics.
 I often use agent-based models and network theory as methodological tools, as well as survey studies.
 I am highly collaborative and interdisciplinary; my preference is to focus on questions that interest me rather than worry about disciplinary boundaries.

-More recently, my work has expanded into analogy and metaphor as windows into human cognition and AI limitations.
+More recently, my work has expanded into analogy, metaphor, and narrative as windows into human cognition and AI limitations.
 The MARC project (Metaphor Abstraction and Reasoning Corpus) uses community-created puzzles to probe what humans can do that AI systems cannot, and doubles as a tool for teaching AI literacy and ethics.
+Its sibling, NARC (Narrative Augmented Reasoning Challenges), asks how stories transform visual reasoning — whether for humans or for machines.
 I have also been investigating standards of evidence across political and scientific domains, and the philosophical and ethical dimensions of large language models and generative AI.

 Research Areas